dorkodu/sage/paper/1 -- Introduction.md

 console.log("Hello, World!");
 ```

-Code examples in this document are for providing real-life samples, but does not have to be from a real implementation.
+Code examples are for providing real-life samples, but does not have to be from a real implementation.
 We created reference implementations, and highly recommend you checking out them.

 > #### Example
 >